cjhdev/ublink/readme.md

 - Hand coded schema parser and lexer
 - Compact form encode/decode primitives
-- Allocate/reset pool based allocator
+- Requires malloc but this can be a simple linear allocator
 - User configurable IO streams
 - Tests